veganprimate/CotCPort/customenms_en.md

    - `m_WeaponTypes` (takes `WeaponType.m_id` as input)
    - `m_MagicTypes` (takes `Magictype.m_id` as input)
    - `m_EnemyID` (takes `EnemyID.m_id` as input)

+#### Misc.
+- exact IDA anchors:
+    - `0x144373530` `ADatabaseDefineStatic::execGetBattleAbortConditions`: the named runtime accessor for the table

 ### (*) `BattleActionID`
 A small lookup table that maps an "action ID" (likely `SkillAilmentType.m_ActionID`) to a concrete battle animation/motion, with a flag that says whether that animation should be played using the NPC/field character rig instead of the standard battle rig. `m_UseNPC` may determine whether this action should be played using an NPC character animation set rather than the usual battle-sprite.